A note to all prospective transfer students:

 Transfer Application Process

 Transfer applicants must submit official transcripts from each institution attended, a completed application form, and the application fee of $20.
+Click here to pay the application fee online.
 In addition, students with fewer than 24 college credit hours are also required to submit an official high school transcript (with SAT or ACT scores) or official GED scores.

 Applications for admission are accepted on a continuous basis throughout the year for fall, spring, and summer terms.
 However, it is recommended that the application process be completed in a timely manner, allowing sufficient time to process financial aid awards.